anttikivi/reginald/docs/plugins.md

 | type       | The executable type of the plugin, can be either `"executable"` or `"runtime"`.
 If the type is `"executable"`, Reginald assumes that the plugin does not require a runtime and that the plugin can be executed from the command as is.
 If the type is `"runtime"`, the plugin requires an external runtime to run the command, e.g. Python or Node.js.
 If `type` is omitted, it is assumed to be `"executable"`.                                                                                                                                                                                                                                                                                                       | `"executable"` or `"runtime"` (`string`) | no       |
 | runtime    | If the plugin requires an external runtime, `runtime` should contain that runtime’s name.
 The name must match one that is provided by a plugin or that is configured in `[runtime]` table in the config file.
 If no matching runtime is found, Reginald will fail when no plugin provides installation of that runtime.
 Otherwise, Reginald will install the runtime with a task before executing this plugin.                                                                                                                                                                                                                                                                                                         | `string`                                 | no       |
 | command    | The command that is used to run the plugin as an array of arguments.
 The first argument is the command to run.
 The command is resolved relative to the plugin’s directory so that, for example, command `./example-plugin` would run the plugin executable named `example-plugin` from the plugin directory.
 If the plugin requires a runtime, this must be the full command to run the plugin with the required runtime.
 To use the full executable file in the arguments, use the placeholder `"$0"` and to use the resolved runtime executable, use the placeholder `"$1"`.
 If `command` is omitted, for executable-type plugins the command is assumed to be `["$0"]` and for runtime-type plugins `["$1", "$0"]`. | `array`                                  | no       |

+## Plugin runtime

+As plugins are external executables that Reginald runs as child processes